altilunium/lacakgrak/README.md

 ![image](https://github.com/user-attachments/assets/28df2a1b-c60c-4742-8f01-b2d83c841af5)

 * Statistics will be updated each 10 seconds
 * For each IP, sorted by transferred byte size

+### Background
+This sniffer is so simplified that you can only see the size of the traffic.
+This is because I just want to know where my traffic is going and how big it is.
+I want to identify the cause of my recent unexpected surge in internet traffic.

 ### Installation
 ```